+8.2.1 Continue the coordinated bay-wide patrol.
+The Towns of Orleans, Chatham and Harwich should continue to coordinate harbor patrols and should fund additional patrol personnel hours if harbormasters find an increase necessary to maintain adequate patrol coverage.

-- 8.2.1 Continue the coordinated bay-wide patrol with harbormasters of Orleans, Chatham and Harwich. - 8.2.2 Support deployment of navigational aids and speed controls as needed to enhance navigation safety. - 8.2.3 Evaluate opportunities for potential changes in waterways regulation or policies to promote safe and appropriate use of recreational equipment and activities.
+8.2.2 Deploy navigational aids and designate speed controls as needed, per decision of the Harbormasters.

+8.2.3 Evaluate opportunities for potential changes in waterways regulation or policies to promote safe and appropriate use of recreational equipment and activities: